kunzaatko/nord.nvim/README.md

 ```

 # Plugins
-All the plugins that are included in the [vim port](https://github.com/arcticicestudio/nord-vim) are included.
+All plugins that are in the [vim port](https://github.com/arcticicestudio/nord-vim) are included.

 # Contribution
-This branch is intended to be an __exact copy__ of the [vim port](https://github.com/arcticicestudio/nord-vim).
+This branch is intended to be an _exact copy_ of the [vim port](https://github.com/arcticicestudio/nord-vim).
 I will be restrained in adding any additional features or colour definitions.
-Only possible alterations from the original can be some neovim only features such as the planned definition of [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) colour groups.
+Only adequate alterations from the original should be neovim only features such as the planned definition of [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) colour groups etc.

-If you want a customized (not the unofficial) nord theme, change to the [`colourful`](https://github.com/kunzaatko/nord.nvim/tree/colourful) branch.
+If you want a customized (not the unofficial) nord theme, switch to the [`colourful`](https://github.com/kunzaatko/nord.nvim/tree/colourful) branch.
 There you can file issues if you think something could look better and submit PRs for adding plugins etc.